msamancioglu/pyzkfp/Readme.md

 ## Installation
 - You have to first install the ZKFinger SDK from the offical website.
-- Then install this library via pip:
+- Then install this library in editable mode from this repo:
     ```bash
-    pip install pyzkfp
+    pip install -e git+https://github.com/msamancioglu/pyzkfp.git@main#egg=pyzkfp
     ```

 ## Features